310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
-So you’ll tell me when it’s time to meet up for the PV’s briefing?
+So you’ll tell me when it’s time to meet up for the promotional video’s briefing?
 Got it~! ☆

 You don’t have to thank me, Anzu-san!
 We’re close, aren’t we!